kylephillipsau/oxidav/README.md

 # Rust HTTP Server

 This project implements a basic HTTP server in Rust.
 It can serve static files (e.g., HTML, PNG, JPEG) from a specified directory and handles basic HTTP requests.
+The server also supports basic authentication for certain HTTP methods.
 The server is designed to listen on `127.0.0.1:8080`.

 ## Table of Contents